JavierVW/todoandroid/README.md

-# todoandroid
+# //TODO
-A todo list app for Android
+A minimalistic to-do list app for managing tasks or note taking.
+For the Android operating system.